River Christmas Markets Cruise

 Yes, the weather is cold, but nothing

-that several layers of warm
+that a layer or two of warm

 clothes can't combat, and our eight previous Christmas Market